Urigo/angular-meteor/README.md

 ### Typings

-To add declaration files of any global 3-party JavaScript library including Meteor itself (so called ambient typings), we recommend to use the [`typings`](https://github.com/typings/typings) utility, which is specially designed to be used for typings management with access to global registries of common 3-party libraries.
+To add declaration files of any global 3-party JavaScript library including Meteor itself (so called ambient typings), we recommend to use the [`typings`](https://github.com/typings/typings) utility, which is designed to search across and install typings from `DefinitelyTyped` and own typings registries.

 For example, to install Meteor declaration file run:
 ````